 Head weight is about 7 to 10 percent of your body weight.
 A significant burden to wear on your shoulders all day.
 When you allow your spine to fold naturally, the neck easily copes with the load.
 But if your head is in an unnatural position for a long time, for example, when you are sitting on a bicycle, gravity starts to work against you.

 The main culprit for neck and shoulder tension is poor posture, for example, when you are sitting in front of a computer screen or looking at the phone.
-So, whether you are an athlete or working at a table (even worse), there is a possibility that from time to time you have to experience pain.
+So, whether you are an athlete looking for neck exercises boxing or working at a table (even worse), there is a possibility that from time to time you have to experience pain.

 Today we are going to share the most effective exercises to reduce neck and shoulder tension. doing the whole series two or three times a week, after a workout or mixed yoga practice.
 You can also choose the exercises that are most suitable for you and practice them daily.
 If you do not get the desired results from these exercises, then we will recommend professional guidance from Central NJ Spine.
 With their advanced treatment methods, you will be back in shape in no time.